nginxinc/nginx-gateway-fabric/hugo/content/guides/routing-traffic-to-your-app.md

 If you have any issues while testing the configuration, try the following to debug your configuration and setup:

 - Make sure you set the shell variables $GW_IP and $GW_PORT to the public IP and port of the NGINX Gateway Fabric Service.
-Instructions for finding those values are [here](/docs/installation.md#expose-nginx-gateway-fabric).
+Instructions for finding those values are in the [installation documentation]({{< relref "/installation.md#expose-nginx-gateway-fabric" >}}).

 - Check the status of the Gateway: